2 students dead, employee in serious condition in Des Moines shooting, authorities say - KVIA

 “The incident was definitely targeted,” he said.
 “It was not random.
 There’s nothing random about this.
 It was certainly a targeted incident.
 But as far as getting motive, that is something that we are going to try and figure out.”

-According to the Starts Right Here website, “Starts Right Here (SRH) is busy inspiring at-risk youth in the Des Moines Public Schools and motivating youth through speaking events.”
+According to Starts Right Here website, “Starts Right Here (SRH) is busy inspiring at-risk youth in the Des Moines Public Schools and motivating youth through speaking events.
+Will Keeps, SRH President, performs empowering songs to inspire and speak the truth.”

 The-CNN-Wire